erickpatrick/erickpatrick.github.io/source/_posts/augmenting-tightenco-jigsaw-with-netlifycms.md

 Static Site Generators, SSG for short, are tools that help people create sites comprised of only static files, like the good old HTML, CSS and JavaScript.
 They allow the creation of sites from brochure-like ones to SPAs and even some dynamic-like types, such as blogs.

 It is said that the use of SSGs helps providing a faster web experience as we are shipping pure static files.
 What is also said is that it is more secure, as we normally don't have to deal with input from forms and the like.
 Another remark is that is really cheap to serve these files.
-Being plain static files, some online services provide free hosting and serving, like Netlify and Github Pages.
+Being plain static files, some online services provide free hosting and serving, like Netlify and GitHub Pages.

 However, only using HTML, CSS and JavaScript, also brings problems.
 We normally have many manual work to do like: